HAH802E1M Image Sensors and Processing (4 ECTS)

 13 – Contour chaining, hole removal … (P. Falgayrettes)

-17 – Geometric transformations of images.
+17 – Geometric Transformations on Images.
 (O. Strauss)

 19 – Object parameterization, geometric invariants, inertia matrices, … (P. Falgayrettes)